Tips for a successful Live session

 Setting up stimuli

-dscout Live’s built-in Stimuli feature allows you to engage your scouts and capture their responses to images, videos, and links.
-Once you have added stimuli, you can easily bring up that media during the session.
+dscout Live’s built-in Stimuli feature allows you to engage your participants and capture their responses to images, videos, and links.
+Once you have added stimuli, you and/or your co-moderator can easily bring up that media during the session.

 Make sure that you give yourself time to set up your stimuli prior to your Live sessions.